woahdae/simple_xlsx_reader/README.md

 ### Now faster

-Finally, as of v2.0, SimpleXlsxReader might be the fastest and most memory-efficient parser.
+Finally, as of v2.0, SimpleXlsxReader is the fastest and most memory-efficient parser.
 Previously this project couldn't reasonably load anything over ~10k rows.
 Other parsers could load 100k+ rows, but were still taking ~1gb RSS to do so, even "streaming," which seemed excessive.
-So a SAX implementation was born, bringing some 100k-row files down to ~200mb RSS (which is mostly just holding shared strings in memory - if your sheet doesn't use that xlsx feature, the overhead will be almost nothing, although Excel-generated xlsx files do use shared strings).
+So a SAX implementation was born.
+See [performance](#performance) for details.

 ## Usage